We are fortunate to have so many day trip and weekend trip options surrounding Washington DC in Maryland and Virginia.

 A perfect way to spend a day is exploring a winery in Maryland!
 This is a great day trip from DC for couples or just a few friends!
 Maryland wineries offer delicious wine available by the flight and bottle at most locations.

-Plus all most of the vineyards in Maryland offer socially distanced outdoor seating, have onsite food trucks (or you can pack your own picnic), and fire pits during winter!
+Plus all most of the vineyards in Maryland offer outdoor seating, have onsite food trucks (or you can pack your own picnic), and fire pits during winter!
 Some of our favorite wineries in Maryland include Windridge, Springfield Manor, and Catoctin Breeze.

 Definitely add wineries in Maryland to your list of day trips from DC!